 There’s absolutely no right or wrong way to do any of these techniques.
 All that’s important is to cover the paper with paint, any way you can!

-Its a fun way for toddlers to explore different mediums, plus there’s pretty artwork that comes from it to hang up for Valentine’s Day!
-(You could also make cards too!)
+This is a fun way for toddlers to explore different mediums, plus there’s pretty artwork that comes from it to hang up for Valentine’s Day!
+(You could also make cards, too!)

-And with the tape off, the texture shows off so nicely!
+And with the tape off, the texture shows so nicely!